Drassil/action-package-version-bump/README.md

 # action-package-version-bump

-**DISCLAIMER**: this action works only on pull requests that are created from branches of the same target repo.
-Because of this issue: https://github.com/actions/checkout/issues/455

 Github action to upgrade the package.json version and create a changelog based on PR description that can be triggered in your workflows